 • • • •

-This particular article was originally entitled ‘Tom Riddle and the Knights of Walpurgis’ and it was an examination of what kind of faction in the wizarding world might have taken a young Tom Riddle under their wing, and groomed him for their purposes.
+This particular essay was originally entitled ‘Tom Riddle and the Knights of Walpurgis’ and it was an examination of what kind of faction in the wizarding world might have taken a young Tom Riddle under their wing, and groomed him for their purposes.
 Purposes which he ultimately rejected.
-It was later developed into the article entitled “The Grindelwald Conspiracy” which is over in the 7th Son Collection of exploded theories.
+That essay was later developed into the one entitled “The Grindelwald Conspiracy” which is over in the 7th Son Collection of exploded theories after the release of HBP.

-Originally, taking information given us by Rowling in an interview made before the release of OotP, I had postulated that these wizards were a clique of pureblood isolationists who were members of the fraternal organization known as the Knights of Walpurgis, a group which JKR had identified as an organization that Voldemort had taken over and repurposed into the Death Eaters.
+Originally, taking information given us by Rowling in an interview made during the 3-Year summer, before the release of OotP, I had postulated that these wizards were a clique of pureblood isolationists who were members of the fraternal organization known as the Knights of Walpurgis, a group which JKR had identified as an organization that Voldemort had taken over and repurposed into the Death Eaters.

 We can now see that this was not the case.
 If nothing else the Pensieve presentation on The Life and Times of T.M.
 Riddle demonstrated that Tom Riddle appears to have been self-trained and self-determined before he ever heard of the wizarding world.
 And that, if he ever “took over” the Knights of Walpurgis he must have done it by default, winning the hearts and minds of their children when those children had been at school with him.
 No organization recognizable as the Knights of Walpurgis figures in the narrative as it stands now.